 First, it’s important to apply for financial aid even if you think you may not qualify.
 The only way to know for sure if you qualify for aid is to apply.
-The FAFSA is easy to complete and is free, so you have nothing to lose.
+The FAFSA is easy to complete and it is free.
+You have nothing to lose.

-Second, scholarships and financial aid are two separate types of aid, so if you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
+Second, scholarships and financial aid are two separate types of aid.
+If you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
 Scholarship apps are available from the university you plan on attending, and financial aid applications are available from the federal government at fafsa.gov.

 Tip #1: Abide by the priority dates

-Deadlines are important because they can affect how much money you may be awarded for your university expenses.
-Federal work study and some types of grants are limited, so make sure you meet the priority deadline to be considered for all the assistance that you need.
+Priority dates are important because they can affect how much money you may be awarded for your university expenses.
+Federal work-study and some types of grants are limited, so make sure you meet the priority dates to be considered for all the assistance that you need.